openedx/edx-platform/docs/decisions/0022-settings-simplification.rst

     settings with obviously-wrong defaults; (c) un-annotated LMS-specific overrides of settings defined in ``openedx/envs/common.py``; and (d) un-annotated overrides of third-party settings.
 Again, ``Derived`` settings can be used as appropriate.
+This will be the default settings file for running LMS management commands, although tools can override this (as usual) by specifying a ``DJANGO_SETTINGS_MODULE``.

     * ``lms/envs/test.py``: Override LMS settings for unit tests.
 Should work in a local venv as well as in CI.
 Needs to invoke ``derive_settings`` in